mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 While I do love grammar and try to obey its sometimes maddening rules, this is not a course about grammar.

-In lesson four, I'll cover some techniques to strengthen your writing and to catch careless errors, but this course is more about connecting your writing with an audience rather than the craft of writing itself.
+In lesson four, I'll cover some techniques to strengthen your writing and catch careless errors, but this course is more about connecting your writing with an audience rather than the craft of writing itself.

 ## Class schedule